 A few years ago, the Oakland Zoo retired its Zoo Lights holiday event and debuted a new night time festival, Glowfari.
 I was able to visit with my family when the event debuted, and it is truly breathtaking.

 Animal shaped lanterns dot the zoo grounds, and guests take a one mile stroll through the sights.
 The California Trail gondola is open to take in views from above, including some prehistoric additions to the festival.
-Santa is available for a visit in the area outside the zoo with the amusement park rides on Fridays – Sundays in November and every night December 1-23 from 6:00pm to 9:30pm (line closes at 9:15pm).
+Santa is available for a visit in the area outside the zoo with the amusement park rides on Fridays through Sundays in November and every night December 1-23 from 6:00pm to 9:00pm (line closes at 8:45pm).

 2. Fairy Winterland at Children’s Fairyland (Oakland)

 This classic local theme park by Oakland’s Lake Merritt is a favorite any time of year.
-But during the holidays, it gets decked out in lights and culturally-diverse holiday displays for Fairy Winterland.
-Black Santa leads kids in the Festival of Lights Parade at 6:30pm and hands out a treat to every kid.
-At the events before Christmas, kids can drop off their letters to Santa (and afterwards, they can mail thank you notes!).
+But during the holidays, it gets decked out in lights and culturally-diverse holiday displays from around the world for Fairy Winterland.
+Black Santa leads kids in the Festival of Lights Parade.
+Kids can make ornaments, candles, and chalk art in addition to enjoying Fairyland’s engaging puppet shows and attractions.
 Complimentary hot cocoa or cider is available to all.

 3. Christmas in the Park (San Jose)

 This holiday light display has been a tradition in the South Bay for many decades.
-This year, Christmas in the Park is having two celebrations – the traditional event in downtown San Jose’s Plaza de Cesar Chavez Park and a drive through lights experience.
-The drive through experience, “Blinky’s Illuminated Holiday” will be held in Lake Cunningham Park.
+This year, Christmas in the Park is again having two celebrations – the traditional free event in downtown San Jose’s Plaza de Cesar Chavez Park and a drive through lights experience.

 4. Christmas Tree Lane (Alameda)